quarkdown-labs/setup-quarkdown/README.md

       quarkdown-version: '1.12.0'
 ```

-Use `quarkdown-version: devbuild` to use on the latest Quarkdown build from the main branch instead (potentially unstable).
+Use `devbuild` to use the latest Quarkdown build from the main branch instead (potentially unstable).